California Psalms

 14 Cows in herds

-on slopes of grass suddenly possess sublimity,
+on slopes of grass suddenly gain sublimity,

 of pagan deities and the entire Middle Ages’ pantheon.